feast-dev/feast-workshop/module_0/README.md

     4. submit PRs to include features that should be used in production (including A/B experiments, or model training iterations)

 Data scientists can also investigate other models and their dependent features / data sources / on demand transformations through the repository or through the Web UI (by running `feast ui`)

+# Exercise: merge a sample PR in your fork
+In your own fork of the `feast-workshop` project, with the above setup (i.e. you've made GitHub secrets with your own `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`), try making a change with a pull request!
+And then merge that pull request to see the change propagate in the registry.

+Some ideas for what to try:
+- Changing metadata (owner, description, tags) on an existing `FeatureView`
+- Adding or removing a new `Field` in an existing `FeatureView`

+You can verify the change propagated by:
+1. Running the Feast CLI (e.g. `feast feature-views list`)
+2. Checking in the Feast UI (i.e. via `feast ui`)
+3. Fetching features directly (either by referencing the feature directly in `get_historical_features` or by querying a modified `FeatureService`)

 # Conclusion
 As a result: